Industries

 Fast.io as a Secure Homework Upload Portal

 Fast.io workspaces offer a lightweight, secure alternative for homework submissions without full LMS overhead.
 Teachers create a class workspace and assignment folders.
 Share upload-only links with students, no student accounts needed.
 Students submit files of any size, including large videos or datasets, with automatic organization and timestamps.
-No multiple caps like Google Classroom.
+No file size caps.
 Browser previews let teachers review without downloads.
 Add threaded comments anchored to specific document pages, image regions, or video frames for precise feedback.
 Parents access read-only shares as guests, no extra logins.
 Detailed audit logs track every view, upload, and comment.
 Unlimited class size, no per-user fees.
 SSO integration with Okta, Google, or Azure AD.
 Files owned by the school organization, safe from staff turnover.

 Setup in 5 Minutes: